Administrative Assistant Staffing & Placement

 Premier’s specialized recruiters connect clients with administrative and support talent across all industries.
 Our flexible services help your business reduce attrition and find professional talent that complements your unique office environment.

-Browse Current Administrative Positions: Search Jobs
+Browse Current Administrative Positions: Apply Today

 In some organizations, joining at the administrative level will give you responsibilities that may support those of chief executive officers.
 Depending upon the depth and breadth of the position, in general, administrative professionals should have knowledge of the following: